WHY GERMAN CV PHOTOS ARE NOT NECESSARY

 Ultimately, it’s up to you whether or not you want to add a photo.
 However, these should be your big takeaways:

-1) Photos aren’t necessary for German CVs and are completely optional.
-Some German companies will actually request for you not to add photos to your CV.
+⭐ Photos aren’t usually necessary for German CVs and are completely optional.
+Some German companies will request that you not add photos to your CV.
 Hint – these are the companies you really want to work for!

-2) Not adding a photo to your CV isn’t going to stop you from getting a job.
+⭐ Not adding a photo to your CV isn’t going to stop you from getting a job (in most cases).

-4) Knowing this, don’t forget that adding a photo to your CV could mean that people discriminate against you and not contact you for job opportunities.
+Knowing this, don’t forget that adding a photo to your CV could cause people to discriminate against you and not contact you for job opportunities.

 What do you think about our stance on German CV photos?
 Do you agree or disagree?
 Drop us a note in the comments.